 Thursday, September 29th, 2016

-The most important part of a curry is the sauce.
+The most important part of curry is the sauce.

 Frying onions for a curry sauce doesn’t require a great deal of skill, it requires patience, a little time and lots of love.

-When frying onions, take your time, chop your onions finely and cook them very well or if you like me, a home cook, use your food processor to mince the onions finely which is a cheats way of creating the perfect curry sauce.
+When frying onions, take your time, chop your onions finely and cook them very well or if you like me, a home cook, use the grating attachment of your food processor, grate the onions coarsely which is a cheats way of creating the perfect curry sauce.

 My top tips are: